 Details concerning the Bassett-type DAC and instrumentation used to measure pressure and burn rates have been described in earlier work.
-1-5 Pressures up to ~40 GPa were applied to NM and TATB, and up to ~30 GPa to the four polymorphs of CL-20 $(\alpha, \beta, \gamma, \epsilon)$.

-For all materials studied but TATB, the

-imaging Argon ion laser beam was transmitted through the sample.
+We applied pressures up to $\sim$ 40 GPa to NM and TATB, and up to $\sim$ 30 GPa to the four polymorphs of CL-20 ( $\alpha$ , $\beta$ , $\gamma$ , $\epsilon$ ).
+For all materials studied but TATB, the imaging Argon ion laser beam was transmitted through the sample.
 Due to the opacity of the TATB, the laser light was reflected from the ignition plane of the sample into the camera focusing optics.
 In addition, we took several still photos of TATB samples under pressure and of residue under pressure after removal from the DAC.
-These photos document interesting visual effects that were briefly mentioned in Reference 2.
-No other color changes were seen in any of the other energetic materials studied, including unpublished work on β-HMX (Octogen) and the explosive bis(2-fluoro-2,2liquid energetic dinitroethyl) formal (FEFO).
+These photos document interesting visual effects that were only briefly mentioned in Reference 2.
+No other color changes were seen in any of the other energetic materials studied, including unpublished work on $\beta$ -HMX (Octogen) and the liquid energetic explosive bis(2-fluoro-2,2-dinitroethyl) formal (FEFO).

 In many high-pressure studies the pressure gradient across the sample is minimized to create a homogenous medium for accurately locating phase transitions.
 In order to do this, the sample diameter is small to minimize the effect of the pressure gradient.
-To reach high pressures (30-40 GPa), however, it may be necessary to use "softer", highnitrogen content diamonds that are less susceptible to fracture with uneven loads.
+To reach high pressures (30-40 GPa), however, it may be necessary to use "softer", high-nitrogen content diamonds that are less susceptible to fracture with uneven loads.
 The pressure gradient of the non-hydrostatic environment caused by diamond deformation is more evident than with low-nitrogen diamonds.
 On the other hand, these samples offer a view of material behavior under anisotropic pressure conditions potentially found at the reaction front of an explosive.
 We used high-nitrogen diamonds in these experiments to reduce cost and time-consuming diamond alignments between test shots.